How to Solve Mobile Payment Security Concerns

 What are mobile payments?

 The term ‘mobile payments’ refers simply to all payments that are made using your mobile device.
 Mobile payments include the use of mobile wallets and mobile money transfers.
-There are two types of mobile payments: online or in-app purchases, and using a POS terminal in a bricks-and-mortar store.
+There are two types of mobile payments: online or in-app purchases, and using a POS terminal in a brick-and-mortar store.

 How do mobile payments work?